CLARIN-PL/personalized-nlp/README.md

 `python -m personalized_nlp.experiments.jester`

-## How to add new dataset
+## How to add DataModule for a new dataset

-Copy one of existings dataset classes (personalized_nlp/datasets/) and modify paths and settings.
+Copy one of the existing dataset classes (personalized_nlp/datasets/) and modify paths and settings.
 Next, copy one of the experiments (personalized_nlp/experiments/) and customize the settings.

 ## How to select folding setup